 Anime and Manga

-Mikasa Ackerman towards her adoptive brother Eren Yeager, in Attack on Titan.
+Mikasa Ackermann towards her adoptive brother Eren Jaeger, in Attack on Titan.
 Harming him is a good way to earn her undying hatred, to the point where she is willing to fight her fellow soldiers to protect him.
 When Reiner and Bertolt reveal themselves as Titan Shifters and make it clear their goal is to take Eren with them, she immediately cuts them down and only doesn't outright murder them because they were her comrades before.

 Lelouch Lamperouge from Code Geass.
 After his younger sister Nunally was wounded in a terrorist attack (that also killed their mother), he started a war and took over the world, all for her sake.
 And when she found out, she gotpissed.